 Frequently Asked Questions

-Ramayana demonstrates the power of good over evil.
-It highlights the family’s importance and teaches children to obey their parents in every situation.
-Ramayana highlights the ill effects of selfishness and shares how one should control their temptations.
+Ramayana emphasizes the value of loyalty, the triumph of good over evil, and the significance of duty and righteousness.
+It highlights the importance of family and teaches children to obey their parents in every situation.
+The epic also highlights the ill effects of selfishness and shares how one should control temptations.
 Above all, Ramayana teaches children to respect everyone and value every resource and person around them.

 2. Who were the main characters in the story of Ramayana?